 Studies have demonstrated that the unsaturated fats more strongly stimulate CCK release than the saturated fats, and this may in part explain their carcinogenic effect.

 The monounsaturated oleic acid (the main fatty acid in olive oil) promotes CCK release at a rate slightly slower than the polyunsaturated fats (like sunflower or safflower oil), however it is still a far more powerful stimulant of the release of CCK, than is saturated fat.

 “The…monounsaturated fatty acid oleic acid…produced a significantly greater integrated CCK response than that of the saturated fatty acid stearic acid…The finding that unsaturated fats are stronger stimulants of CCK release than saturated fats may explain the promotion of pancreatic carcinogenesis in rats by unsaturated but not saturated fats and may support the role of CCK in this effect.”

-Cancer is an inflammatory disease which has been shown in general, to be driven by chronic stress.
-Pancreatic cancer is associated with increased levels of a variety of stress substances including cortisol and adrenalin.
-Aside from the inflammatory, carcinogenic and diabetogenic effects of the PUFAs, prolonged stress (and inflammatory stress substance release) can interfere with insulin function, and encourage pancreatic disease.
+Cancer is an inflammatory disease which has been shown to be driven (at least in part), by chronic exposure to stress.
+Pancreatic cancer is associated with increased levels of a variety of stress substances including cortisol, adrenalin, and the inflammatory, diabetogenic PUFAs.
+Prolonged stress (and ongoing inflammatory stress substance release), can interfere with insulin function, and encourage pancreatic disease in general.